-A notable outcome of the most recent annual energy efficiency planning process was that for the first time in its history the Council voted unanimously to not endorse the 2022 Plan put forth by the utility.
-The EERMC's greatest concerns related to whether the utility considered all cost-effective savings opportunities and the slow pace and incomplete responsiveness of the utility's data and information sharing during plan development.
-The Council was clear during its discussions that they strongly believed in the value and importance of energy efficiency in Rhode Island, and that the utility's approach to develop the Plan - based on a constrained budget - precluded full discussion of the appropriate balance to be struck in program development and prejudged outcomes both for stakeholders and for regulators.
-As a result of its decision to not endorse the Plan, the Council submitted a summary report to the PUC for its consideration.
+A notable outcome of the most recent annual energy efficiency planning process was that for the first time in its history the Council voted unanimously to not endorse the 2022 Plan put forth by the Utility.
+The EERMC's greatest concerns related to whether the Utility considered all cost-effective savings opportunities and the slow pace and incomplete responsiveness of the Utility's data and information sharing during plan development.
+The Council was clear during its discussions that it strongly believes in the value and importance of energy efficiency in Rhode Island, and that the Utility's approach to develop the Plan - based on a constrained budget - precluded full discussion of the appropriate balance to be struck in program development and prejudged outcomes both for stakeholders and for regulators.
+As a result of its decision to not endorse the Plan, the Council submitted a summary report to the Public Utilities Commission (PUC) for its consideration.